Miley Twerks, But Does Your Website’s Traffic Werk?

 Here are three steps you can take right now to convert traffic into clients:

 1 Give them value: Collect emails or newsletter subscriptions in exchange for something of value.
-One example for a software company, let’s say, would be “sign up now and recieve a one-week free trial of so-and-so software.”
+One example for a software company, let’s say, would be “sign up now and receive a one-week free trial of so-and-so software.”
 They’re hooked, will look on your services favorably, and will get familiar with your offerings just in time to anticipate your newsletter in their inboxes.

 2 Make that content sticky!
 You know those articles that you see shared 5 times by 5 different people in 5 minutes on your Facebook news feed?
 That’s sticky content.
 Think about what your target individuals are interested in and merge those interests with your business offerings to create blog posts and page content that people will care about and share on social sites.
 Social engagement increases your website’s ranking, which makes it more findable in Google searches for your services, which equals your phone ringing off the hook.
 You can read more about marketing that keeps it personal in my blog post How to Market to Individuals, Not Audiences.